cclib/cclib.github.io/_sources/data_notes.txt

 Parsed data notes
 =================

-This is a list of descriptions and notes for all the data currently parsed by cclib, either in the official release or development branch.
+This is a list of descriptions and notes for all the data currently parsed by cclib, either in the official release (|release|) or development branch.
 For a summary and details of the current implementation by the different parsers, please see the `extracted data`_ page and its `development`_ version.

 .. _`extracted data`: data.html
 .. _`development`: data_dev.html